rob040/LEDmatrixClock/README.md

 ## Building with PlatformIO.
 Use [**VScode**](https://code.visualstudio.com/docs) with [**PlatformIO**](https://platformio.org/) or better, its desendant fork [**PIOarduino**](https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide) extension.

-Please refer to the links on how to install VScode on your OS.
+Please refer to the provided links on how to install VScode on your OS.

 Then, open this project with `Visual Studio Code`, via File --> Open Folder: select folder containing `platformio.ini` file.

 The `platformio.ini` file contains the references to the required external libraries and version numbers.

-To build, open the `pioarduino` or `platformio` extension (left hand side icon), then under *PROJECT TASKS* -> *Default* -> *General* : select **Build** and then **Upload**
+To build, open the `pioarduino` or `platformio` extension (icon on left hand side bar), then under *PROJECT TASKS* -> *Default* -> *General* : select **Build** and then **Upload**

 ## Initial Configuration
 Editing the **Settings.h** file is totally optional and not required.
-All API Keys are managed in the Web Interface.
+All settings and API Keys are managed from the Web Interface.
-It is not required to edit the Settings.h file and re-compiling the code.
 * Open Weather Map free service API key: http://openweathermap.org/  -- this is used to get weather data and the current time zone from the selected City.
 This API key is required for correct time.
 * <del>TimeZoneDB free registration for API key: https://timezonedb.com/register -- this is used for setting the time and getting the correct time zone as well as managing time changes due to Day Light Savings time by regions.
 This key is set and managed only through the web interface.
 TimeZoneDB key is required for correct time display.</del><br> This is no longer needed nor requested!
-* Your OctoPrint API Key -- optional if you use the OctoPrint status.
+* <del>Your OctoPrint API Key -- optional if you use the OctoPrint status.</del> This function has been removed, see above.
-* Your Pi-hole API Key -- optional if you use the Pi-hole status.
+* <del>Your Pi-hole API Key -- optional if you use the Pi-hole status.</del> This function has been removed, see above.
-* Supports Chained 4x1 LED matrix displays -- configure up to 16x1 in the Settings.h file.

-NOTE: The settings in the Settings.h are the default settings for the first loading.
+**NOTE:** The settings in the Settings.h are the default settings for the first loading.
 After loading you will manage changes to the settings via the Web Interface.
-If you want to change settings again in the settings.h, you will need to erase the file system on the Wemos or use the “Reset Settings” option in the Web Interface.
+If you want to change settings again in the settings.h, you will need to erase the file system on the Wemos or use the `Reset Settings` option in the Web Interface.

 ## Web Interface
-The Marquee Scroller uses the **WiFiManager** so when it can't find the last network it was connected to it will become a **Access Point Hotspot** -- connect to it with your phone at http://192.168.4.1/ and you can then enter your WiFi connection information.
+The Marquee Scroller uses the **WiFiManager** so when it can't find the last network it was connected to, it will become an **Access Point Hotspot** -- connect to it with your phone at http://192.168.4.1/ and you can then enter your WiFi connection information.

 After connected to your WiFi network it will display the IP address assigned to it and that can be used to open a browser to the Web Interface.
 You will be able to manage your API Keys through the web interface.

 The default user / password for the configuration page is: admin / password

-The Clock will display the time of the City selected for the weather.
+The Clock will display the local time of the City selected for the weather after a short synchronization period.

 <p align="left" title="the (old) webinterface on a phone">
   <img src="/images/20180419_065805.png" width="200"/>